-J. Special Provisions for the U.S. Government
+J. Special Provisions for the Government

-(a) As to the U.S. Government only, nothing in the Plan or Confirmation Order will limit or expand the scope of discharge or injunction to which the Debtors, the Estates, and each of their respective successors are entitled under the Bankruptcy Code.
-The releases, discharge and injunction provisions contained in the Plan and Confirmation Order are not intended and shall not be construed to bar the U.S. Government from, subsequent to the Effective Date, pursuing any police or regulatory action in accordance with the Bankruptcy Code.
+(a) As to the Government only, nothing in the Plan or Confirmation Order shall limit or expand the scope of releases, discharge or injunction to which the Debtors, the Estates, and each of their respective successors are entitled under the Bankruptcy Code.
+The releases, discharge and injunction provisions contained in the Plan and Confirmation Order are not intended and shall not be construed to bar the Government from, subsequent to the Confirmation Date, pursuing any police or regulatory action in accordance with the Bankruptcy Code; provided however that nothing herein shall constitute relief from the automatic stay.